steadramon/ESPGeiger/README.md

 ### Serial Compatibility

-*Currently the GC10 serial integration is untested until I can gain access to a device.*
+*Currently the serial integration is untested against some units until I can gain access to a device.*

 Other Serial based should in theory be supportable with small changes to the codebase.